Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+* Hide accordion expand icons on IE7
 * put region selector in connect tab -- use msDropdown as a drop-up, resurrect previous code
-* Make checkboxes in settings bigger and more colourful.
-Maybe make settings more colourful?
+* Maybe make settings more colourful?
 Background shades?

 * More elaborate connection animation?
 * Automation: Switch to VS2013.